 Kubernetes or K8s, as you know, is an open-source container orchestration system that is used for automating computer application scaling, management, and deployment.
 Designed by Google and maintained by the Cloud Native Computing Foundation, Kubernetes is the solution of choice for many developers.

-While Kubernetes is an ideal solution to most microservice application delivery problems, it presents many challenges and obstacles for users.
+While Kubernetes is an ideal solution to most microservice application delivery problems, it presents many user challenges and obstacles.

-Therefore, it’s critical to select an appropriate container orchestration solution after considering all of the criteria and determining what factors to consider.
+Therefore, selecting an appropriate container orchestration solution is critical after considering all the criteria and determining what factors to consider.
 Most importantly, using Kubernetes often requires changes in the roles and responsibilities of multiple departments within the IT organization and an organization-wide familiarization phase to cope with the learning curve.

 This also affects cloud systems and on-premises systems differently.
 Organizations with on-premises servers only face deployment issues that may not exist in the public cloud.
 Security in the cloud can also pose a greater risk than on-site.